EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     packages used by this package and has installers for Windows, macOS, and Linux.

-Once you have verified a correct installation, import the necessary methods and set a directory for finding and storing data.
+Once you have verified a correct installation, you may customize the driver script to load and compute the data.

 .. note::